raidensan/raidensan.github.io/_posts/2016-09-24-automatic-integration-visualstudio-confuserex-setup.markdown

 ---
 published: true
-title: Automatic Integration: VisualStudio, ConfuserEx & Setup
+title: Automatic Integration: VisualStudio & ConfuserEx
 layout: post
 tags: [VisualStudio, ConfuserEx, Obfuscation]
 categories: [Automatic, Integration]
 ---
 In this post I'll demonstrate how to integrate VisualStudio build process with obfuscation.

 Recently I've been playing with [ConfuserEx](https://yck1509.github.io/ConfuserEx/).
 I decided to use obfuscation with ConfuserEx in my project.
 It's fairly easy to obfuscate a built assembly.
-But to integrating with VisualStudio there are some steps.
+But for integrating with VisualStudio there are some steps.
 Let's dive in!

 I assume you are familiar with using ConfuserEx, if not hop on [Project Wiki](https://github.com/yck1509/ConfuserEx/wiki) to get started.

 _Note: If you are using EntityFramework in your assembly you are going to have a bad time.
-I suggest moving your data access components to a separate project._
+I suggest move your data access components to a separate project._

 After creating and configuring our ConfuserEx project we are ready to roll.
 Run VisualStudio and open your project.
-Go to your peoject properties and open Build Events tab.
+Go to your project properties and open Build Events tab.
 Type the following commands inside Post-build event command line:

     if $(ConfigurationName) == Release (
     ...\ConfuserEx_bin\Confuser.CLI.exe $(SolutionDir)confuser.crproj